Richard French

 Scope

-Provides financial cover to the insured in the event of a crystallization of an insured tax liability including, where possible, defense costs, interests and penalties.
+Tax liability insurance provides financial cover to the insured in the event of a crystallization of an insured tax liability including, where possible, defense costs, interests and penalties.

 Policyholder